techbygiusi/Labby/README.md

 - All browsers and devices connected to the same instance share the same data
 - Old localStorage exports from older Labby versions can be imported via **Config → Import Config**
 - For multi-user or team setups, run Labby behind a reverse proxy with authentication
-- Rack data, custom themes and active theme are included in JSON export/import
+- Rack data, custom themes, active theme and agent status are included in JSON export/import
+- API keys are server-side secrets and are not included in JSON export/import

 ---

-## 📝 License
+## 📄 License

 MIT License
 © [TechByGiusi](https://techbygiusi.com/)